quansun98/GAUDI/README.md

 7. `full_cv_r2`: all the cross-validation R2 under the parameter grids.
 Each row is a unique $\lambda$ value, and each column is the $\gamma$ value.

+## Pre-trained models from GAUDI

+Here are some pre-trained models that demonstrate obviously better performance in our experiments.
+We welcome others to test the models in other testing datasets and provide feedback.

+The pre-trained models could be download at this FTP site: ftp://yunlianon:anon@rc-ns-ftp.its.unc.edu/GAUDI_models/

+Please cite our [pre-print](<https://www.biorxiv.org/content/10.1101/2022.10.06.511219v1.abstract>) if you use our pre-trained models.

+### Models trained in WHI African American samples
+We released models for white blood cell count (WBC) and C-reactive protein (CRP) that were trained in 5,387 WHI AA samples.
+Predicted values are the corresponding phenotypes after adjusting for covariates.
+All variants in models have format `chr:pos:ref:alt` where the positions were based on hg38, since we used TOPMed freeze 8 imputed data.

+### Models trained in UKB individuals with primarily African ancestry samples
+We also released models for lipoprotein a, direct bilirubin, total bilirubin, apolipoprotein B and LDL direct, trained in 6,610 UKB participants that were classified as primarily African ancestry (detailed in our [previous publication](https://pubmed.ncbi.nlm.nih.gov/34376796/) ).
+Predicted values are the corresponding phenotypes after adjusting for covariates.
+Variant IDs in models are directly extracted from UK Biobank bgen files (imputed with HRC + UK10K reference panel).
+The genome positions in these models are based on hg19.